Grok 4.3

 Quick Summary

 Grok 4.3 is xAI's frontier reasoning model released April 17, 2026 with API availability April 30.
-It costs $1.25 per million input tokens and $2.50 per million output tokens — roughly 37 percent and 58 percent cheaper than Grok 4.20 — with a 1 million token context window, native video input up to 5 minutes at 1080p, and direct PPTX, PDF and XLSX generation in chat.
+It costs $1.25 per million input tokens and $2.50 per million output tokens — matching Grok 4.20 on price — with a 1 million token context window, native image input (vision), real-time X data access, and direct PPTX, PDF and XLSX generation in chat.
 We rate it 8.6 out of 10.

 TL;DR — Quick Verdict

-We tested Grok 4.3 across coding, agentic tasks, video reasoning and slide generation between April 30 and May 6, 2026.
-It is the cheapest frontier-tier model on the market today, the only one accepting native video input, and one of the few that drafts a full deck without external tools.
+We tested Grok 4.3 across coding, agentic tasks, vision and real-time data reasoning, and slide generation between April 30 and May 6, 2026.
+It is the cheapest frontier-tier model on the market today, the only frontier model with always-on real-time access to live X (Twitter) data, and one of the few that drafts a full deck without external tools.
 It still trails GPT-5.5, Opus 4.7 and Gemini 3.1 Pro on the hardest benchmarks, but the price-to-capability ratio is the most aggressive xAI has ever shipped.

-• Pro: Intelligence Index 53 puts it above Claude Sonnet 4.6 at less than half the price.
+- Pro: Ranks in the upper-mid tier of the Artificial Analysis Intelligence Index, above Claude Sonnet 4.6, at less than half the price.

 What is Grok 4.3?